On the Square Peg Problem and Its Relatives: Inscribed squares

-If $\gamma$ is only continuous one might try to approximate it with smooth curves and then take a convergent subsequence of the squares that we get on them.
+If $\gamma$ is only continuous one might try to approximate it with smooth curves and then take a convergent subsequence of the squares that are inscribed in them.
 The problem is to guarantee that this subsequence does not converge to a square that degenerates to a point.
-Natural candidates for which this works are continuous curves with bounded total curvature without cusps, see Cantarella, Denne \& McCleary \cite{CDM10}.
+Natural candidates for which this works are continuous curves with bounded total curvature without cusps, see Cantarella, Denne \& McCleary \cite{CDM11squarePeg}.
 So far, nobody managed to do this for all continuous curves.

-Shnirel'man's proof can be refined to get a slightly stronger result. \begin{corollary}[of the proof] We may assume that $\gamma$ goes counter-clockwise around its interior.
-Then one can find and order four vertices of a square on $\gamma$, such that they lie counter-clockwise on $\gamma$ and also label the square counter-clockwise. \end{corollary} \begin{proof} This can be achieved by restricting $Q$ in the above proof to the set of squares $[x_1,x_2,x_3,x_4]\in P_4$ that are labeled by $(\gamma(x_1),\ldots,\gamma(x_4))$ in counter-clockwise order.
-Along a path in the bordism this cannot change (here we take a bordism that is induced by a deformation of the curve in the plane).
-If $\gamma$ is an ellipse then it is clear that the restricted $Q$ is equal to $Q$, so it represents the generator in $\unorientedBordism_0(P_4^\circ/_{\ZZ_4})$. \end{proof}
+Schnirelman's proof can be refined to get a slightly stronger result. \begin{corollary}[of the proof] We may assume that $\gamma$ is parametrised counter-clockwise around its interior.
+Then one can find four vertices of a square on $\gamma$ and order them such that they lie counter-clockwise on $\gamma$ and also label the square counter-clockwise. \end{corollary} \begin{proof} This can be achieved by restricting $Q$ in the above proof to the set $Q'$ of $4$-tuples $[x_1,x_2,x_3,x_4]$ in $P_4$ that label the vertices of a square $(\gamma(x_1),\ldots,\gamma(x_4))$ in counter-clockwise order.
+Along a bordism the orientation of the parametrised square cannot change (here we take a bordism that is induced by a isotopy of the curve in the plane).
+If $\gamma$ is an ellipse then it is clear that $Q'$ equals $Q$, thus it represents the generator in $\unorientedBordism_0(P_4^\circ/_{\ZZ/4})$. \end{proof}